DylanSpeiser/BM-Camera-Control-WebUI/README.md

 ## Tutorials
 For more information about using the BMD REST API, check out [my tutorial series](https://github.com/DylanSpeiser/BM-API-Tutorial/) that explains the basics of how to interact with the camera in JavaScript and Python.

-## Using `BMD-Camera-Control.js`
+## Using `BMCamera.js`
 You are more than welcome to use this JavaScript class in your own projects.
 Just include the file (with its attributions).
 <br><br>
-Cameras are represented as BMDCamera objects, instantiated with the `new` keyword and the constructor, which takes the hostname as a String argument.
+Cameras are represented as BMCamera objects, instantiated with the `new` keyword and the constructor, which takes the hostname as a String argument.
 <br><br>
 After instantiation, the constructor does NOT automatically fetch any data from the camera.
 This can be done using the `getAllInfo()` method, or the individual getters if you only need a few details.
 These are all asynchronous and so must be waited upon using `await` or `.then()`.
 Consult your nearest Google search bar for help implementing asynchronous JavaScript, that's how I did it.
 <br><br>